Birthday Haul ft. Urbanic

 Buy here

 - Split Cocktail Dress: One colour that you can never go wrong with is black.
-This tube high slit dress will make all the statement. if you want to look equal parts of hot and classy then this dress is for you.
+This tube high-slit dress will make all the statement. if you want to look equal parts hot and classy then this dress is for you.

 Buy here